 This doesn’t mean, however, that they’re completely against price changes.
 They understand for example, that the price of seasonal products may change throughout the year.

-Often, too many e-commerce retailers are far too cautious when it comes to changing their products.
+Often, too many ecommerce retailers are far too cautious when it comes to changing their products.

-E-commerce vendors have an advantage over brick and mortar stores.
+Ecommerce vendors have an advantage over brick-and-mortar stores.
 In a physical store, you need to get new labels printed and add them to the system.

-In online stores, this entire process is much simpler.
+However, in online stores, this entire process is much simpler.
 In fact, prices can be changed with the click of a button.

 That’s why online retailers have a better advantage when it comes to changing prices to scoop up some of the profits generated.